-First I spread the contracts out all over the floor and gradually got them in order, then onto a spreadsheet, and then – truly miraculous – on to a complete (I hope!) online Bibliography and a website – The Wonderful World of Joan Aiken .
+First I spread the contracts out all over the floor and gradually got them into order, then onto a spreadsheet, and then – truly miraculous – on to a complete (I hope!) online Bibliography and a website – The Wonderful World of Joan Aiken .
 This is what I like to imagine as a virtual museum for her life and work, and it is much easier to keep in order!
-Weekly updates come via a Joan Aiken Facebook page and more news and background can be found. here on the Blog.
+Weekly updates come on a Joan Aiken Facebook page or via Twitter and more news and background can be found here on the Blog.

-My greatest supporter and guide has been Joan’s long time agent, Charles Schlessiger, who I first met aged ten on a trip over to America to meet another of his clients – Joan’s father, my Grandfather, the poet Conrad Aiken.
-Charles who has only just retired at the age of eighty-one, introduced me to the publishing world, and patiently educated me with his usual grace and charm.
-He is the only other person I know who has read everything Joan Aiken ever wrote, and these days I see what a rare qualification that is.
-Together we have lived through changes in technology which have radically altered the profession for writers today.
-Email and the internet make the writer’s life less lonely with opportunities for social networking, and self-publishing allows many more writers to bring out their own work.
+My greatest supporter and guide until just last year was Joan’s long time agent, Charles Schlessiger.
+I first met him aged ten on a trip over to America to meet another of his clients – Joan’s father, my Grandfather, the poet Conrad Aiken.
+Charles who only retired at the age of eighty-one, introduced me to the publishing world, and patiently educated me with all his delightful grace and charm.
+He is the only other person I know who has read everything Joan Aiken ever wrote, and these days I see what a rare qualification that was; together we lived through changes in technology which radically altered the profession for writers and publishers today.
+Now the internet makes the writer’s life less isolated, and self-publishing allows many more writers to bring out their own work.